r0rchard/AireBroca/README.md

 # AireBroca
 ### Christophe Clifford & Delcombel Nicolas & Leleu Maïa
 ## Aims
-Explain the fluctuations of the activations of the left Broca area on the using the other brain regions present in the dataset.
+Explain the fluctuations of the left Broca area's activation other brain regions activations present in the dataset.
 ## What I learned
 * Theory of Inferential Statistics
 * Improved my R knowledge